 BTW, if you don’t know what Unsplash is you can check out this blog post here

-Theoretically, when sharing your photos on that platform people have, let’s call it, a moral obligation to credit you for using your photo on social media, blog post, etc. Well, that is not the case, after a year my photos got around 1.000.000 downloads, yes it is not a typo, 1.000.000, I would say less than 20% credited me for using the photos on a commercial work or at least to say thank you.
+Theoretically, when sharing your photos on that platform people have, let’s call it, a moral obligation to credit you for using your photo on social media, blog posts, etc. Well, that is not the case.
+After a year, my photos got around 1.000.000 downloads, yes it is not a typo, 1.000.000, I would say less than 20% credited me for using the photos on a commercial work or at least to say thank you.

-Nonetheless, I kept my account opened and I got an unexpected email from a company called wirestock.io, they are a photography stock collector and distributor.
-Basically what they do is curate the content you upload, populate the keywords, name, description and category and submit your work to 5 – 6 stock companies like, shutterstock, adobe stock, etc. I thought at the beginning that I could not do that since my photos were on unsplash for free but you CAN do it, so I started uploading my work, I have to say that I got my first sale after 1 month, that is great!
+I kept my account open, and I got an unexpected email from a company called Wirestock. they are a photography stock collector and distributor.
+Basically, what they do is curate the content you upload, populate the keywords, name, description, and category, and submit your work to 5 – 6 stock companies like Shutterstock, adobe stock, etc. I thought at the beginning that I could not do that since my photos were on Unsplash for free but you CAN do it, so I started uploading my work, I have to say that I got my first sale after 1 month, that is great!

-My experience was somehow positive and negative, since I got some great backlinks to my site that are relevant to the niches I work with and also found wirestock.io, that so far has been working out for me.
-Either way I closed my account on Unsplash and I would suggest you think about doing this before jumping in and register.
-If at least users were grateful and shared your work with the proper credits every time they use your photos, it would be wonderful, I would have had 22,000 mentions on social media or blog articles.
+My experience was positive and negative since I got some great backlinks to my site that apply to the niches I work with and also found wirestock.io, which so far has been working out for me.
+Either way, I closed my account on Unsplash and I would suggest you think about doing this before jumping in and registering.
+If at least users were grateful and shared your work with the proper credits every time they use your photos, it would be wonderful.
+I would have had 22,000 mentions on social media or blog articles.